Populating Your Product Catalogue - the Core of PIM + CMS

 There are different ways to view catalogue items, accessible from the Views drop-down menu at the top of the screen.
 The views available to you will depend on the type of item you’re viewing.

-• Pretty View is the default editorial view for products, documents, and folders.
+- Pretty View is the default view for products and documents.

-• Nerdy View (products only) is a spreadsheet view that allows you to work with multiple product variants at once.
+- Nerdy View (products and folders only) is a spreadsheet view that allows you to work with multiple product variants at once.
+You can assign variants to price lists, update price variants and stock, and much more.

 Catalogue Item IDs and Paths